trustbit/Contexture/README.md

 Guessed effort for the main parts:

-- "Mimicking the BCC with HTML forms"
+- :white_check_mark: "Mimicking the BCC with HTML forms"
   - can be run without any external dependencies
   - effort: 3 days
 - "Improving data quality"